Rakesh627/SparkCustomerSales/README.md

 Build a jar file out of the project and you can submit the jar to your spark cluster.

+To Build project:

+`cd ~/SparkCustomerSales`
+`mvn clean install`

+Following updating the maven resources, you can go ahead and import.

 Input Arguements
 ----------------